 On June 4th, Decipher City was fortunate enough to attend (as both spectator and presenter) the Society for Socialist Studies Conference at the University of British Columbia, located on the traditional, ancestral, and unceded territory of the Musqueam people.
 The theme of this year’s conference was “Circuits of Capital, Circles of Solidarity.”
 While hardly specific, this theme proved to be a catch all for a number of critical and related issues, specifically: “fossil capital, climate crisis (and beyond), populisms, socialist feminisms, finance and rentier capitalisms, intersectional inequalities, critical pedagogy, queer socialisms, [and] indigenous liberation…”

-While we can hardly do justice to the breathe of the papers presented at this event and can only speak to a few panels, in general the work was engaging and important, and the speakers authentically engaged with the problems they identified.
+While we can hardly do justice to the breathe of the papers presented at this event and can only speak to a few panels, in general the work appeared compelling and important, and the speakers authentically engaged with the problems they identified.
 There is always the concern–especially for us, as independent scholars–that these events will simply be meet-and-greets for the career academic professional, who is looking to promote a book, pick up a teaching gig, or chase down a grant.
-That is to say–these events can sometimes feel insular and exclusive.
+That is to say–these events can sometimes feel insular and exclusive, more like a meet and greet than a learning opportunity.
 Thankfully, this was not the case, and we were pleased to see how clearly the value of work done in the (often much criticized and de-funded) field of humanities was directly relevant to our lived experiences, as well as some of our most pressing social and policy concerns.
 As we shared a beer at a fantasy-themed bar with political scientists and sociologists from Montreal, discussing the Occupy Movement and our experience with the Democratic Socialists of America, it really felt like we were in the right place–for now, anyway.
 While conferences till remain exclusive events, open only to those scholars with the time and money to attend, it is good to engage in conversation with people that want change to happen and are ready to discuss they way our current models of consumption, education, and work culture contribute to the problem–and what their role in these cultures might be.

 Header Image: “Coke Salish” by Sonny Assu.
 The image is a riff on the Coca-Cola logo, the text replaced by “Coast Salish”, the group of tribes that traditionally inhabited the land in and around Vancouver, Seattle, and Victoria.
 To learn more about Sonny Assu, check out this review of his life and work: https://www.vancouverisawesome.com/2011/06/09/the-opening-sonny-assu/